26 Jun How to Tell If Your Abdominal Muscles Were Damaged or Torn During Pregnancy

-Causes and Solutions for Diastasis Recti after Pregnancy
+Causes and Options for Diastasis Recti after Pregnancy

 Dr. Guy Watts is a plastic surgeon based in Perth, Western Australia, performing cosmetic and reconstructive procedures.
-With his impressive surgical skills, combined with a keen eye, he has helped hundreds of patients achieve their aesthetic goals.
+With his impressive surgical skills and keen eye, he has helped hundreds of patients achieve their aesthetic goals.
 Dr. Watts possesses an extensive educational background and years of experience, underpinned by a commitment to delivering tailored, patient-centred care.

 The Anatomy of Abdominal Muscles